Mississippi Historical Society

 The Mississippi Historical Society (MHS) is a historical society located in the U.S. state of Mississippi.
 The society was established in 1858 but was terminated soon after because of the outbreak of the American Civil War.
 It remained in hiatus until 1890, after which it published extensively over the next 35 years and helped establish the Mississippi Department of Archives and History in 1902.
 After a second protracted hiatus from 1925 until 1952, the society re-emerged and has remained in continuous operation ever since.

-The society publishes the Journal of Mississippi History and the online publication Mississippi History Now, which contains more than 150 essays about topics in Mississippi history.
+The society publishes the Journal of Mississippi History, the online publication Mississippi History Now which contains more than 150 essays about topics in Mississippi history, and Heritage of Mississippi Series which is a collection of the history of Mississippi in a 15 volume set of books.

 History

 Establishment

-The Mississippi Historical Society (MHS) was founded in Jackson on November 9, 1858.
+The Mississippi Historical Society (MHS) was founded in Jackson on November 9, 1858 by Benjamin L.C.
+Wailes.
 The initial incarnation of the society was short-lived, expiring after only two years owing to the outbreak of the American Civil War.

 Second incarnation

-After a thirty-year hiatus, it was restarted in 1890 on the University of Mississippi campus in Oxford.
-On the campus, the society had closed meetings and it suffered from lack of resources and interest until history professor Franklin Lafayette Riley Jr. sought counsel from his academic mentor, Herbert Baxter Adams, other state educators, and Civil War veterans like Confederate general Stephen D. Lee.
+After a thirty-year hiatus, MHS was restarted in 1890 on the University of Mississippi campus in Oxford.
+On the campus, the society had closed meetings and it suffered from lack of resources for years until history professor Franklin Lafayette Riley Jr., with counsel from his academic mentor, Herbert Baxter Adams and other state educators, made efforts to revive the Mississippi Historical Society.
+Riley's attempt to restore MHS began in 1897 as a response to the failing attempt being made at the time where MHS only had nine members.
+The creation of the Proceedings of the Mississippi Historical Society was a result of Riley's campaign to up membership and incentivize due-paying members to stay.
+Riley published historical research books through MHS and some of those works contained contributions from Civil War veterans like Confederate general Stephen D. Lee.

 Beginning in 1898, the rejuvenated MHS began a series of 14 annual volumes entitled Publications of the Mississippi Historical Society, containing significant scholarship on the history of the state.
 This was continued in 1916 with the publication of a new series of five additional volumes under the editorship of historian Dunbar Rowland.

-The society was instrumental in establishing the Mississippi Department of Archives and History in 1902, and the two organizations worked in close cooperation until the MHS expired once again in 1925.
+The society contributed to the creation of The Mississippi Department of Archives and History in 1902.
+The two organizations worked in close cooperation until MHS fell dormant once again in 1925.
+The Mississippi Department of Archives and History produced the scholarly publication The Journal of Mississippi History, in 1939 with the cooperation of MHS.